sustainers/academic-map/_sources/universities/university-of-california-santa-barbara.md

 # University of California Santa Barbara

 - *OSPO*: Yes, in the Libraries and Academic Innovation
-- *Personnel*: Amber Budden, Jonathan Balkind, Greg Janée
+- *Personnel*: Virginia Scarlett, Amber Budden, Jonathan Balkind, Greg Janée
 - *Link*:
 - *Member of*: [CURIOSS](https://curioss.org/)

 ## General Description

 The UC Santa Barbara OSPO is part of the University of California's OSPO network.
 The UC OSPO network aims to strengthen collaboration and knowledge-sharing among the campuses, demonstrate the value of a networked approach to supporting open source, and identify a resource and governance structure to allow the network to grow and thrive.
-More information [here](https://www.library.ucsb.edu/news/ospo-grant).
+More information [here](https://ucospo.net/santa-barbara/).

 ## Core Objectives